Tip #784: How is Your Physical Intelligence?

 No, this isn’t about starting an exercise program.
 And yes, this is the first time I’ve heard of it.
 But I thought it was worth passing on to you.

-Physical intelligence is “the ability to detect and actively manage the balance of chemicals in our brains so that we can achieve more, experience less stress and live more happily.”
+Physical intelligence is “the ability to detect and actively manage the balance of chemicals in our brains.
+This is so that we can achieve more, experience less stress and live more happily.”

-In their book Physical Intelligence, Claire Dale and Patricia Peyton explain the four key elements of physical intelligence and the brain chemicals associated with them.
-I’ve added in [brackets] the emotional intelligence element that may be influenced by the physical intelligence element:
+In their book Physical Intelligence, Claire Dale and Patricia Peyton explain the four key elements and the brain chemicals associated with them.
+I’ve added in [brackets] the emotional intelligence element that the physical intelligence element may influence:

-• Strength: this comprises inner strength and confidence, signified by appropriate risk-taking, good cognitive function and decision-making under pressure, as well as establishing clear boundaries and remaining committed. [self-regulation]
+This comprises inner strength and confidence.
+It involves appropriate risk-taking, good cognitive function and decision-making under pressure.
+In addition, it includes establishing clear boundaries and remaining committed. [self-regulation]

-• Flexibility: being creative, innovative and collaborative, having high self-esteem and respect for others, effectively engaging and influencing others, adapting to different behavior styles and agendas, being agile and quick-thinking, and finally embracing and instigating change. [empathy and social skills]
+Being creative, innovative and collaborative.
+Having high self-esteem and respect for others.
+Effectively engaging and influencing others.
+Adapting to different behavior styles and agendas.
+Being agile and quick-thinking.
+And finally embracing and instigating change. [empathy and social skills]

-• Resilience: bouncing back from adversity and conflict, being optimistic, adopting a learning mindset, as well as developing a well-functioning immune system through emotional, mental and physical fitness. [self awareness]
+Bouncing back from adversity and conflict.
+Being optimistic and adopting a learning mindset.
+Also, developing a well-functioning immune system through emotional, mental and physical fitness. [self awareness]

-• Endurance: having staying power and determination, focusing on and achieving long-term goals, finding intrinsic motivation, planning, executing and maintaining long-term performance. [motivation]
+Having staying power and determination.
+Focusing on and achieving long-term goals.
+Finding intrinsic motivation.
+And planning, executing and maintaining long-term performance. [motivation]

 • Acetylcholine –balance